jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/inviteToEnvelope/inviteToEnvelopeByEmail.rst

 ===========================================================

 * Open draft of the envelope without predefined processing flow and participant there.

-You can also use a draft created based on the template where the "Same as" function was used during the flow setup.
+.. note:: You can also use a draft created based on the template where the "Same as" function was used during the flow setup.
 This means that the flow is configured in such a way that one role can inherit another, allowing the same user to perform actions for two/three, etc., roles in a single step on the envelope.

 .. image:: pic_inviteToEnvelopeByEmail/draftSameAsFlow.png
    :width: 400